temuller/hostphot/README.md

 ## What's new

+v3.2.1

+* very minor bug fix

 v3.2.0

-* VISTA and UKIDSS photometry now agrees with 2MASS
+* 2MASS, VISTA and UKIDSS photometry agrees within ~0.1 mag of catalog sources (still some small discrepancies)
 * Fixing Legacy Survey erros - now using the invvar maps for proper values
 * Adding DLR distance to the aperture output
 * Speeding up some downloads of image cutouts